• My Story

 Friendliness

 If you’re adding a dog to an environment with children then it is vital that you choose a breed that is known for being friendly.
-There are some grumpy and independent dogs that love their owners but still need space and time on their own as seen here.
+There are some grumpy and independent dogs that love their owners but still need space and time on their own.

 These types might not be the case that you need.
 You also need to consider how easy it is for the breed to socialize, as some tend to be more vigilant around other dogs they are meeting for the first time, and so on.